 Keep in mind that every case is different.
 To determine the date that the Statute of Limitations began to run in your case, you should review your case with an attorney.

-What if the debtor made no payments at all?
 If the debtor made no payments at all on the account, the Statute runs from the date that the first payment became past due.

-How do you determine the date of your last payment?
 You should first review the last activity date or last payment date on your credit reports.
 I suggest pulling reports from all three major credit bureaus.
 (You can do so for free once per year at www.annualcreditreport.com).
 However, it is not uncommon for the credit report to contain inaccurate information.
 Therefore, the best way to verify the last payment date is to search your own bank and financial records.

 You can also demand a payment history and copies of statements from the creditor, which you can check against your own records.
 (If you are being sued by a creditor, you can demand this information through the discovery process.)
 If the creditor cannot provide this information, it is unlikely that the creditor can prove its case in court.
 Never take a creditor’s word regarding the last payment date.

 Quick Note: Some creditors, in an attempt to avoid potential legal problems, will note on the collection letter that the debt is barred by the Statute of Limitations and that the creditor will not sue you.
 Often this language is unclear and may state that the debt is “time-barred” or something similar.
 You should check any collection letter to see if the creditor has admitted that the debt is beyond the Statute.